 Becoming a whistleblower is not easy.
 That is why we consider them true American heroes.
 They put their job, career and reputation on the line to stop fraud and greed.
 (Retaliation is illegal but it happens.)
 In the case of some unnecessary medical care such as unneeded surgeries, they also save lives.

 If you have information about medically unnecessary therapy or other treatment, call us.
 Our mission is to protect you from unlawful retaliation, to empower you to stop fraud, and to collect the maximum award allowed.
-For more information, contact attorney Brian Mahany at or by telephone at (414) 704-6731 (direct).
+For more information, contact attorney Brian Mahany at or by telephone at 202.800.9791.
 All inquiries are protected by the attorney – client privilege and kept confidential.

-MahanyLaw – Over $100 Million in Awards and Counting.
+MahanyLaw – Over $100 Million in Rewards and Counting.